cplan85/Sprint9-Backend/README.md

 ## :mortar_board: **What did I learn from this project**

 In this project I learned how to create <b>Rest API back-end server</b> that validates users using <b>JWT web tokens</b>.
-The back-end uses a MVC design pattern, and I learned to implement the different middlewares in the main index.js.
+The back-end uses a MVC design pattern, and I learned to implement middlewares in the main index.js.

+In addition to operations dealing with Users, I included CRUD operations for Events, which are handlded through the interfaces in the front end.
+Each User is defined with an array of Events, for which they may be able add, update, delete, or get events.

 ---
+## :scroll: Endpoints
+#### USERS:
+ - POST Login -> localhost:4000/api/auth
+ - POST Register -> localhost:4000/api/auth/new
+ - GET RenewToken-> localhost:4000/api/auth/renew
+#### EVENTS:
+ - GET All Events -> localhost:4000/api/events
+ - GET All Events by User's Email -> localhost:4000/api/events/user-events
+ - POST Add Event -> localhost:4000/api/events/add
+ - POST Delete Event -> localhost:4000/api/events/delete
+ - POST Update Event -> localhost:4000/api/events/update
+####  *MAPS:
+ - GET All Maps -> localhost:4000/api/maps
+ - GET All Maps by User's Email -> localhost:4000/api/maps/user-events
+ - POST Add Event -> localhost:4000/api/maps/add
+ - POST Delete Event -> localhost:4000/api/maps/delete

 ## How to Run Back-End Server